expo/expo/docs/pages/guides/progressive-web-apps.md

 import { InlineCode } from '~/components/base/code';

 A progressive web app (or PWA for short) is a website that can be installed on the user's device and used offline.
 If you build your native app with Expo, then Expo CLI can generate a lot of the PWA automatically based on how the native app works.
-Ex: icons, splash screens, orientation, etc. Just [enable service workers](https://expo.fyi/enabling-web-service-workers) to get a complete PWA.
+Ex: icons, splash screens, orientation, etc. Just [add service workers](https://expo.fyi/enabling-web-service-workers) to get a complete PWA.

-You can test your PWA in an Emulator and Simulator by running `expo start:web --ios --android` then installing the PWA via the mobile browser.
+You can test your PWA in an Emulator and Simulator by running `expo start:web --https --ios --android` then installing the PWA via the mobile browser.

 ## Usage

-Expo web projects generate PWA assets and manifests by default, you only need to [enable offline web support](https://expo.fyi/enabling-web-service-workers) to get a full PWA.
+Expo web projects generate PWA assets and manifests by default, you only need to [add offline web support](https://expo.fyi/enabling-web-service-workers) to get a full PWA.
 You can disable asset and manifest generation by passing the `--no-pwa` to `expo build:web`, this won't effect favicon generation.

 When you run `expo build:web` the Webpack config reads your `app.config.js` (or `app.json`) and generates a PWA from it.